exbin/xbup-doc/rfc/README.txt

 XBUP Documentation - Request for Comment
 ========================================

-RFC is concept document considered for submission to ietf.org for review in the future.
+RFC is concept document considered for possible submission to ietf.org for review in the future.

 Homepage: https://xbup.exbin.org